 An experienced attorney is essential, as a new attorney could compromise the outcome of your divorce and put your future at risk.
 You need a skilled, efficient professional who understands your divorce and is prepared to fight for your best interest.

-If you feel your divorce attorney is no longer providing you with the best services, we invite you to contact our firm to set up a free consultation.
+If you feel your divorce attorney is no longer providing you with the best services, we invite you to contact our firm to set up a consultation.
 We can quickly get up to speed in your case and get you back on track to achieve the right outcome!